Real People Share How Their Food Habits Have Changed During Quarantine

 Is there a kitchen tool that you purchased that you now use regularly?

 More baking sheets and pans!
 And grill sheet for the grill in my backyard.
-I have been utilizing my grill A LOT to batch prep meats and vegetables.
+I have been utilising my grill A LOT to batch prep meats and vegetables.

 Have you been eating at different times of the day?